DeutscheSoft/toolkit/docs/Rendering.md

 Note that the above code can be more elegantly implemented using ECMAScript 6 Generators, which makes the necessary code modifications even less invasive.

-## Resizing

-The Root widget registers for window resize events.
-If a resize event occurs, the resize() method will be scheduled for the next animation frame.
-The resize method will recursively be called on all widgets in the tree, which are currently visible.
-For invisible widgets the resize method will be postponed until they become visible again.